 Our focus is on engagement, learning and action

 We were established in 2006, and our first projects began in 2007, making us the world’s fifth Transition town.
 There are now over 1,000 similar initiatives in 50 countries around the world.

 Transition Stroud is part of the Transition Towns movement, which started early in the 21st century.

-The movement aims to help communities become more resilient in the face of the twin challenges of Peak Oil and Climate Change.
-We focus on the Stroud Valleys area.
+The movement aims to help communities within the Stroud District to become more resilient in the face of the twin challenges of Peak Oil and Climate Change.

 We are a non-profit company, and not affiliated to any government or political organisation.

 We also seek to influence key local organisations by promoting wider actions for a sustainable future.
 See our response to the Stroud District Local Plan: Emerging Strategy 2018, the Industrial Strategy Review, and A Local Industrial Strategy for Gloucestershire for more detail.
 Read Transition Stroud’s repsonse to the Stroud Town Council cultural strategy, “Stroud Connects” here.

 “A future without oil could be better than the present if we use our imagination and think creatively.” – Rob Hopkins